 Those who are pregnant with twins have an increased risk of pregnancy complications, so it’s essential to know as early as possible whether you are carrying more than one baby.
 Certain signs may point to twins — or more — but the only sure way to tell is through an ultrasound.
-Still, it’s fun to play the guessing game by looking for common signs.
+Still, it’s fun to play the guessing game by looking for early signs you are pregnant with twins.

 Factors that Increase Your Chances of Twins